PGD and IVF - Preimplantation Genetic Diagnosis and In Vitro Fertilization, Pros and Cons About PGD and PGS

 - Non-invasive screening tests such as blood tests or ultrasound evaluation of the baby

-- Amniocentesis is done at about 16-18 weeks
+- Amniocentesis can be done at about 16-18 weeks.

 Risk of a live birth with any